UniSA Accelerate

 There are two study start dates (April and June):

 You’ll study 100% online through an interactive online learning platform, with 24/7 access to all course content and learning materials.
 You’ll engage with media-rich course content such as short videos, quizzes, and interactive activities as part of your learning.
 All readings, lectures, tutorials, assignments and exams are delivered online.
-Each UniSA Online subject is delivered over a 10-week period.
-To study at a flexible pace, you should allocate approximately 10–15 hours per week per subject.
+Each UniSA Online courseis delivered over a 10-week period.
+To study at a flexible pace, you should allocate approximately 10–15 hours per week per course.

-Will I be required to log on at set times?
+• Will I be required to log on at set times? minus-thick plus-thick

 All content is available on demand and there are no set times for content delivery.
 Students will have the option to attend a weekly Zoom ‘drop in’ sessions with the Online Course Facilitator during the evening.
 Drop in sessions will be recorded for those that don’t attend.

 Please note: For courses that require an exam, students will be required to sit the exam at the scheduled time.
 The exams are held in Week 10 of the course from Monday to Friday at either 10:00am or 4.30pm.
-The timetable for exams comes out by the census date in week 3.
+The timetable for exams is available from Week 4/5 of each Study Period.

 Through UniSA ACCELERATE, you’ll have access to a team of online tutors and academics who will guide you through your study.
 You’ll receive help with course materials and assessments and get personalised feedback on your work.
 UniSA Campus Central staff will also be available to help with any general enquiries about university life.

-No – all subjects offered through UniSA ACCELERATE are delivered 100% online, meaning there’s no need to come on campus.
+No – all courses offered through UniSA ACCELERATE are delivered 100% online, meaning there’s no need to come on campus.
 However, you’re more than welcome to visit your nearest campus.

-Will I meet other students in the program?
+• Will I meet other students in the program? minus-thick plus-thick

 You’ll receive a student card so you can access university facilities like the library and open learning spaces.
 You’ll also have full access to the Business Student Hub based at City West Campus.

-What is expected from the mentor at the school level?
+• What is expected from the mentor at the school level? minus-thick plus-thick

 SACE/ATAR